PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/1 - BINARY TREE.md

 Trees nodes can have zero or more children.
 However, when a tree has at the most two children, then it’s called binary tree.
+* A BT's node *x* is said to **Central** when the count of its subtree's leaves is equal to the sum of the nodes' keys belonging to the path(Root, x).

 Full, Complete, and Perfect binary trees
 Depending on how nodes are arranged in a binary tree, it can be full, complete and perfect: